VOptimizer/VCore/README.md

 ## Documentation

-Explore the [examples](examples/) directory for detailed usage examples of this library.
+Explore the [examples](examples/) directory for detailed usage examples of this library or look at the [Sourcetree](Docs/Sourcetree/README.md) documentation for a deep dive into the source code.

 ## License